Banque Commerciale du Maroc: Casablanca head office

 In 1930, the BCM moved to a building designed by Marius Boyer on 1, rue Galliéni, now rue Driss Lahrizi.
-The iconic art deco structure still exists, and was renovated in 2021.
+The iconic art deco structure, also known as the Lahrizi building, was renovated in 2021.

-In the 1970s, under the leadership of its charismatic president Abdelaziz El Alami Hassani, the BCM built a modern inverted-pyramid-shaped head office at 2, Boulevard Moulay Youssef, near the Arab League Park.
-This became the headquarters of Attijariwafa Bank following the 2004 merger, and still is as of 2022.
+In the 1970s, under the leadership of its charismatic president Abdelaziz El Alami Hassani, the BCM erected a new pyramid-shaped head office building at 2, Boulevard Moulay Youssef, near the Arab League Park.
+This became the headquarters of Attijariwafa Bank following the 2004 merger.